 Works council compensation and partner management

 The compensation paid to works council members is a politically sensitive issue and, in addition to that, the employer and works councils often operate in a legal ‘grey zone’.
-We support organisations in finding legally watertight solutions that bridge the very narrow gap between discrimination and preferential treatment.
+We support organisations in finding solutions that bridge the very narrow gap between discrimination and preferential treatment.

 Cooperation is always better than disunity.
 ARQIS has an established reputation for its cooperative approach to achieving consensus in negotiations between employer representatives and their works councils, and to ensuring win-win outcomes.